aequchain/aequchain.github.io/EXAMPLE eVehicle MOTOR.md

 - **Enhancement:** Added layers for graphene integration and magnetic levitation bearings to differentiate from existing permanent magnet synchronous motors (e.g., US20120055148A1).
 Incorporated drone battery interchange as modular enhancement.
 - **Version 2:** Structure schematics into categories: electrical, mechanical, control systems, and integration.
 Use text-based diagrams with ASCII art for clarity, supplemented by descriptive precision.
 - **Evaluation and Study:** Reviewed for accuracy; identified potential overlap with electromagnetic propulsion (US7936097B2).
 Refined to emphasize non-piston, rotary-based design with secondary windings for generation without mechanical reversal.
-- **Enhancement:** Integrated environmental impact assessments for sustainability, ensuring designs promote energy efficiency.
+- **Enhancement:** Integrated environmental effect assessments for sustainability, ensuring designs promote energy efficiency.
 Added iterative refinement loops for each schematic.
 - **Version 3:** Ensure patentability through novel features: AI/ML for real-time flux balancing, graphene-enhanced stators for thermal management, and modular drone interfaces.
 Avoid perpetual motion claims by grounding in physics (efficiency <100%).
 - **Evaluation and Study:** Studied integration with vehicle systems; confirmed no infringement on Tesla's open patents or Ford's magnetic connectors (US patent on MagSafe-like).
 Depth sufficient for blueprints.
 - **Enhancement:** Applied precision to measurements and materials, iterating on visual representations for clarity.